danizion/contact-app/README.md

 ## Overview

-Rise is a robust contact management API that allows users to create accounts, authenticate, and manage their personal contacts.
+Here is a robust contact management API that allows users to create accounts, authenticate, and manage their personal contacts.
 The application provides comprehensive CRUD operations for contacts with features like pagination and filtering.

 ## Architecture